I haven't posted anything here in a while, so let's do something cool... like construct ^*\mathbb{R}

 Source: Robert Goldblatt's Lectures on the Hyperreals

-$1.$ $\mathbb{N}$ itself is large (this way, a sequence is at least equivalent to itself)We can define a notion of 'largeness' by simply specifying what the collection of all 'large' sets is, some $\mathcal{F} \subset \mathcal{P}(\mathbb{N})$.
-A good example (and also a good starting point) is the collection of all cofinite subsets (sets whose complement in $\mathbb{N}$ is finite).
-Generally speaking, any $\mathcal{F}$ that fits these four criteria is called a proper filter on $\mathbb{N}$.
-As the notation would suggest, if $\emptyset \in \mathcal{F}$, we would call $\mathcal{F} = \mathcal{P}(\mathbb{N})$ the improper filter on $\mathbb{N}$.
+1. \mathbb{N} itself is large (this way, a sequence is at least equivalent to itself)We can define a notion of 'largeness' by simply specifying what the collection of all 'large' sets is, some \mathcal{F} \subset \mathcal{P}(\mathbb{N}).
+A good example (and also a good starting point) is the collection of all cofinite subsets (sets whose complement in \mathbb{N} is finite).
+Generally speaking, any \mathcal{F} that fits these four criteria is called a proper filter on \mathbb{N}.
+As the notation would suggest, if \emptyset \in \mathcal{F}, we would call \mathcal{F} = \mathcal{P}(\mathbb{N}) the improper filter on \mathbb{N}.

-$2.$ $\emptyset$ is not large (this way, not every pair of sequences in $\mathbb{R}^\mathbb{N}$ are equivalent)
+2. \emptyset is not large (this way, not every pair of sequences in \mathbb{R}^\mathbb{N} are equivalent)

-$3.$ If $A$ is large and $A \subset B$, then $B$ is large
+3. If A is large and A \subset B, then B is large

-$4.$ If $A$ and $B$ are both large, then $A \cap B$ is large.
+4. If A and B are both large, then A \cap B is large.

 Put those Filters on the backburner for now.
 There's one more (tentative) property of 'large sets' that makes all the numerical magic happen:

-$5.$ For any $A \subset \mathbb{N}$, $A$ is a large set if and only if $A^C$ is not a large set,This lets us put a strict order relation $\prec$ on the equivalence classes in $\mathbb{R}^\mathbb{N}$.
-We can say $\{a_i\}_{i \in \mathbb{N}} \prec \{b_i\}_{i \in \mathbb{N}}$ iff $\{i \in \mathbb{N}: a_i < b_i\}$ is large.
-By the usual trichotomy of $<$ and property #$4$ of large sets, precisely one of these sets will be large for any pair $\{a_i\}_{i \in \mathbb{N}}, \{b_i\}_{i \in \mathbb{N}} \in \mathbb{R}^\mathbb{N}$:
+5. For any A \subset \mathbb{N}, A is a large set if and only if A^C is not a large set,This lets us put a strict order relation \prec on the equivalence classes in \mathbb{R}^\mathbb{N}.
+We can say \{a_i\}_{i \in \mathbb{N}} \prec \{b_i\}_{i \in \mathbb{N}} iff \{i \in \mathbb{N}: a_i < b_i\} is large.
+By the usual trichotomy of < and property #4 of large sets, precisely one of these sets will be large for any pair \{a_i\}_{i \in \mathbb{N}}, \{b_i\}_{i \in \mathbb{N}} \in \mathbb{R}^\mathbb{N}:

-$\{i \in \mathbb{N}: a_i < b_i\}$, i.e. $\{a_i\}_{i \in \mathbb{N}} \prec \{b_i\}_{i \in \mathbb{N}}$
+\{i \in \mathbb{N}: a_i < b_i\}, i.e. \{a_i\}_{i \in \mathbb{N}} \prec \{b_i\}_{i \in \mathbb{N}}

-$\{i \in \mathbb{N}: a_i = b_i\}$, i.e. $\{a_i\}_{i \in \mathbb{N}} \sim \{b_i\}_{i \in \mathbb{N}}$
+\{i \in \mathbb{N}: a_i = b_i\}, i.e. \{a_i\}_{i \in \mathbb{N}} \sim \{b_i\}_{i \in \mathbb{N}}

-$\{i \in \mathbb{N}: a_i > b_i\}$, i.e. $\{a_i\}_{i \in \mathbb{N}} \succ \{b_i\}_{i \in \mathbb{N}}$
+\{i \in \mathbb{N}: a_i > b_i\}, i.e. \{a_i\}_{i \in \mathbb{N}} \succ \{b_i\}_{i \in \mathbb{N}}

-Which gives the same trichotomy with $\prec$.
-We also get transitivity pretty easily:If $\{a_i\}_{i \in \mathbb{N}} \prec \{b_i\}_{i \in \mathbb{N}} \prec \{c_i\}_{i \in \mathbb{N}}$,$\{i \in \mathbb{N}: a_i < b_i\}$ and $\{i \in \mathbb{N}: b_i < c_i\}$ are both large sets
+Which gives the same trichotomy with \prec.
+We also get transitivity pretty easily:If \{a_i\}_{i \in \mathbb{N}} \prec \{b_i\}_{i \in \mathbb{N}} \prec \{c_i\}_{i \in \mathbb{N}},\{i \in \mathbb{N}: a_i < b_i\} and \{i \in \mathbb{N}: b_i < c_i\} are both large sets

-Thus by #$3$ & #$4$,$\{i \in \mathbb{N}: a_i < b_i\}\cap \{i \in \mathbb{N}: b_i < c_i\} \subset \{i \in \mathbb{N}: a_i < c_i\}$ is a large set
+Thus by #3 & #4,\{i \in \mathbb{N}: a_i < b_i\}\cap \{i \in \mathbb{N}: b_i < c_i\} \subset \{i \in \mathbb{N}: a_i < c_i\} is a large set

-$\therefore\{a_i\} \prec \{b_i\} \prec \{c_i\} \Rightarrow \{a_i\} \prec \{c_i\}$
+\therefore\{a_i\} \prec \{b_i\} \prec \{c_i\} \Rightarrow \{a_i\} \prec \{c_i\}

-$b_i = \left\{ \begin{array}{l} a_i^{-1} \mbox{ when } a_i \neq 0 \\ 0 \mbox{ when } a_i = 0 \end{array} \right.$
+b_i = \left\{ \begin{array}{l} a_i^{-1} \mbox{ when } a_i \neq 0 \\ 0 \mbox{ when } a_i = 0 \end{array} \right.

-Thus we have that $\{a_i\}_{i \in \mathbb{N}} \times \{b_i\}_{i \in \mathbb{N}} = \{a_i \times b_i\}_{i \in \mathbb{N}}$ agrees with $\{1\}_{i \in \mathbb{N}}$ on a 'large' set.All right.
-So a classification of the elements of $\mathcal{P}(\mathbb{N})$ into 'large' and 'not large' elements is guaranteed to produce a simply ordered field from $\mathbb{R}^\mathbb{N}$ that is 'bigger' than $\mathbb{R}$.
+Thus we have that \{a_i\}_{i \in \mathbb{N}} \times \{b_i\}_{i \in \mathbb{N}} = \{a_i \times b_i\}_{i \in \mathbb{N}} agrees with \{1\}_{i \in \mathbb{N}} on a 'large' set.All right.
+So a classification of the elements of \mathcal{P}(\mathbb{N}) into 'large' and 'not large' elements is guaranteed to produce a simply ordered field from \mathbb{R}^\mathbb{N} that is 'bigger' than \mathbb{R}.

 So when do we get a good definition of 'large' already?